oobabooga/text-generation-webui/LLaMA-model.md

 ## 4-bit mode

-In 4-bit mode, it is possible to load LLaMA models with 1/4 of the regular VRAM usage.
-So LLaMA-7B uses less than 6GB VRAM and LLaMA-30B uses less than 24GB VRAM.
+In 4-bit mode, it is possible to load LLaMA models with just 25% of the regular VRAM usage.
+So LLaMA-7B fits into a 6GB GPU, and LLaMA-30B fits into a 24GB GPU.

 This is possible thanks to [@qwopqwop200](https://github.com/qwopqwop200/GPTQ-for-LLaMa)'s adaptation of the GPTQ algorithm for LLaMA: https://github.com/qwopqwop200/GPTQ-for-LLaMa